-Disclaimer for All Information on Cavitations or Ischemic Bone Disease contained in this page:
+Disclaimer for All Information on Dental Cavitations and NICO and Ischemic Bone Disease contained in this page:

 Its important for any person or patient reading this page to note that each and every patient is responsible for doing their own research on the said procedure and understanding whether its something that could potentially benefit them and their health conditions.
 The compiled information on this page is for illustrative purposes only and is not intended to treat, diagnose or inform any patient about a potential diagnosis or treatment.
 The effectiveness of cavitation surgery varies from patient to patient and is not without risks.
 Cavitation surgery is not intended to treat, resolve or benefit any specific condition or ailment and patients should understand that they may not experience benefits to their health after undergoing such a surgery.